okapteinis/ignites/readme.txt

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Note: Some contributions made in version 1.1 are licensed under CC BY-NC-ND 4.0, which is not compatible with the GPL.
-This may affect your rights to use, modify, and distribute this theme.
-Please see the Credits section for details.

 == Installation ==